Massachusetts Layoffs — December 2023

 | MassBiologics of the UMass Chan Medical School | Mattapan | 36 |

-The largest notice was filed by New England Sainai Hospital at its Stoughton facility, reporting 100 affected workers.
+Leading the list was New England Sainai Hospital at its Stoughton facility, reporting 100 affected workers.
 JBI Industries followed with 39 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Massachusetts.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Massachusetts WARN notices, browse layoffs by state, or download the full dataset.